 One of the lovely things about having had a photography studio for more than ten years is that you really get to see families grow up (and grow in number).
 These guys first came to us when the big boy was first born and they've been coming back regularly for updates (and extra children!) ever since.

-These two brothers had been to see us in our old studio about 2 years ago and they came back last week for some updated pictures for the family albums and walls.
+Two brothers had been to see us in our old studio about 2 years ago and they came back last week for some updated pictures for the family albums and walls.
 Aged 4 and 6 now, they are the perfect age for studio photography as they can keep focused for that little bit longer and follow some simple instructions to set up the picture.
-Obviously in a session like this, we usually keep the images informal and relaxed in
+Obviously in a session like this, we usually keep the images informal and relaxed in order

 It was lovely to see these guys back in the studio at the weekend.
 They have been bringing baby Ana to us since she was just two weeks old as part of the Joey Club baby photography scheme but this time they paid us a visit to grab some portraits of their extended family.
 It is a larger group that our studio normally accommodates but we made an exception for them as they are such good friends of ours.